Master of Social Work

 What options are available for pursuing the MSW degree at Winthrop University?

 a.)
-The One-Year Advanced Standing Program is for applicants who have obtained the BSW degree from a Council on Social Work (CSWE) accredited college or university (there is no time limit for when the BSW degree was earned.
+The One-Year Advanced Standing Program is for applicants who have obtained the BSW degree from a Council on Social Work (CSWE) accredited college or university.
+There is no time limit for when the BSW degree was earned.
 Years since graduation will be considered within the context of the entire application.

 b.)
 The Two-Year Full-Time Program is for applicants wishing to purse full-time study.